 Car accidents can be scary and those with injuries are especially so.
 If you get into a car crash (any type of car accident and there are injuries, there are some things you should do.
 And not do.
-Read on to learn from a skilled auto accident attorney.
+Read on to learn from a skilled motor vehicle accident attorney.

 4 Things You Must DO After an Accident